 - We do not cancel the program in the event of rain – no matter how heavy – so bring a rain coat if rain is in the forecast.
 Lightning may result in delay of program or cancellation.

-- Dark-colored clothing (long sleeves and long pants reduce bug bites)
+- Black or dark-colored clothing is required (long sleeves and long pants reduce bug bites)

-- Comfortable shoes that can get sandy and possibly wet
+- Comfortable shoes that can get sandy and wet (no bare feet please)

 - Rain coat/poncho (no umbrellas please)

 - Bug spray (please apply in the parking lot when you arrive)